ibrahim-shaban-qabaqebo/Agentic-AI-Docs/docs/index.md

 ---

 Ready to begin?
-Start with [What is Agentic AI?](what-is-agentic-ai.md) to understand the fundamentals.
+Start with [What is Agentic AI?](introduction-to-agentic-ai/what-is-agentic-ai.md) to understand the fundamentals, then explore the [Benefits of Agentic Workflows](introduction-to-agentic-ai/benefits-of-agentic-workflows.md) to see why these approaches are so powerful.